mgrosser3/nvim/README.md

 ## Setup on Windows

-I personally prefer a .config folder in my home direcotry on Windows.
+I personally prefer a config folder in my home direcotry on Windows.
 Because I don't like looking for things in the hidden Windows AppData folder.
 To have a similar experiance as on Linux, I set the environment variable `XDG_CONFIG_HOME = $env:USERPROFILE\.config`.